Patching LLM Like Software: A Lightweight Method for Improving Safety Policy in Large Language Models: Introduction

 \section{Introduction}

 Large language models (LLMs) have achieved remarkable advances in reasoning, generation, and multilingual capabilities \citep{brown2020language,wei2022chain,conneau2019cross}.
 Despite their impressive capabilities, they continue to exhibit serious safety concerns, such as the generation of toxic language \citep{gehman2020realtoxicityprompts}, biased associations that reinforce stereotypes \citep{dong2024disclosure}, and the production of harmful or dangerous content \citep{mazeika2024harmbench}.
 Addressing these risks is crucial to the broader challenge of alignment, where models are refined to better align with human values and expectations.
-Conventional approaches to improving safety rely on alignment techniques such as Reinforcement Learning from Human Feedback (RLHF) \citep{christiano2017deep, bai2022training, ouyang2022}, preference-based fine-tuning \citep{rafailov2023}, domain-specific supervised fine-tuning \citep{li2024preference}, etc. While these methods have proven effective, they require substantial computational resources, large-scale data curation, and careful model retraining.
-In practice, model providers (vendors) often release major updates to their models (major versions) on a fixed schedule, typically once or twice a year.
+Conventional approaches to improving safety rely on alignment techniques such as Reinforcement Learning from Human Feedback (RLHF) \citep{christiano2017deep, bai2022training, ouyang2022}, preference-based fine-tuning \citep{rafailov2023}, or domain-specific supervised fine-tuning \citep{li2024preference}.
+These methods have proven effective but require substantial computational resources, large-scale data curation, and careful model retraining.
+In practice, model providers (vendors) often release major updates to models (major versions) on a fixed schedule, typically once or twice a year.
 This makes current methods ill-suited for frequent, customer-specific minor fixes, leaving many deployed systems vulnerable to persistent safety flaws.

 In this paper, we draw inspiration from software engineering practices, where developers release \textit{patches} to address vulnerabilities between major version updates.
 We introduce \textbf{\textit{safety policy patching}}, a lightweight and modular method for improving safety alignment in LLMs.
 Instead of retraining or redeploying a full model, we prepend a compact, learnable prefix to an existing model’s input embeddings.
-This patch requires only 0.003\% additional parameters (for Llama-2-7B) yet can steer a flawed model ($\mathcal{M}$) toward the safer behavior of an improved but unreleased model ($\mathcal{M}'$), without sacrificing the quality of the generated text.
-In effect, policy patching functions as a drop-in update: vendors can distribute targeted safety improvements and policy updates that customers can apply locally, bridging the gap between model releases.
+This patch requires only 0.003\% additional parameters (for Llama-2-7B), yet can steer a flawed model ($\mathcal{M}$) toward the safer behavior of an available reference model ($\mathcal{M}'$).
+Crucially, constructing such a patch only requires black-box access to $\mathcal{M}'$ (e.g., via an existing checkpoint or API) to generate training data; no access to $\mathcal{M}'$'s weights is required.